• Facebook

 More pork recipes

-Did you try this stuffed pork tenderloin wrapped in prosciutto?
+Did you try this stuffed pork loin wrapped in prosciutto?

-If you loved this prosciutto wrapped pork loin, I would appreciate it so much if you would give this recipe a star review!
+If you loved this pork loin wrapped in prosciutto, I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Overhead shot of sliced stuffed pork loin.